-A strengths and difficulties questionnaire will be used on a termly basis to help social workers and other relevant professionals to form a view about LAC and previously-LAC's current emotional wellbeing.
+A strengths and difficulties questionnaire will be used to help social workers and other relevant professionals to form a view about LAC and previously-LAC's current emotional wellbeing.
 Teachers will complete their element of the questionnaire to assist social workers in their assessment.